QBDev0ps/DevOps-Cloud-projects/Project9.md

 ### <br>Implementing LVM on Linux Servers (Web and Database Servers)<br/>

 To begin our project we need to deploy and configure LVM for our Linux based Web and Database servers.
-We do this be implementing the following steps:
+We do this by implementing the following steps:

 #### <br>Step 1: Provisioning EC2 Instance<br/>